-Points will be awarded to the fleet to be used under the contract with proportion of vehicles (%) larger than TS2, in proportion to the excess over the TS2.
+Option 2: fleet to be used under the contract with proportion of vehicles (%) larger than TS1 (see above), in proportion to the excess over the TS1 (see above).

-If the fleet is composed by technologies of different classes, triple points than class C will be granted to class A, and double points to class C.
+If the fleet is composed by technologies of different classes, triple points than class C will be granted to class A, and double points to class B.